 I'm comfortable with the mystery of life and with what I believe – yet enjoy being challenged on any level.
 I've always seen profundity in the mundane and awe in the mystery of life.
 Still striving to explore, learn, and experience new ideas and adventures (I know this sounds clichéd but it is true for me.)

 Someone once said that I seem "an interesting mix of thoughtfulness and exuberance."
 I am occasionally animated, sometimes mellow and always have with a lot of appreciation.

 I like conversation about a whole variety of topics and I find that my passion for life has not dimmed with the years.
 I'm happiest with people who are not easily contained by a narrow range of experiences and are both curious and in awe about life.
-I want to be intrigued emotionally, intellectually, and aesthetically.

 I'm enthusiatic about music in many genres and attend the occasional concert and festival.
 And I'm going to do more traveling in the upcoming years (I spent 18 days in Costa Rica in April.)